Unless you’re well familiar with the Borderlands universe, this profile is intended to be read after our Borderlands setting article.

 However, Handsome Jack then came in.
 He murdered Roland by surprise, and captured a shocked Lilith.
-Using the equipment design for Angel, he could keep her incapacitated… and charging the Vault Key.
+Using the equipment designed for Angel, he could keep her incapacitated… and charging the Vault Key.

-The Key was thus charged to capacity, allowing Jack to free the Warrior.
+The Key was thus powered to capacity, allowing Jack to free the Warrior.
 But the draconic creature was killed while it was still weak enough, and Lilith freed herself in the meantime.

 With Roland dead, Lilith had to reluctantly assume leadership of Sanctuary.

-Lilith is a small, athletic woman somewhere in her 20s.
+Lilith is a smol, athletic woman somewhere in her 20s.
 Since her buddies are tall and often beefy dudes, she looks tiny when they’re around.

 She’s clearly dressed to operate in a desert.
 Grey jeans covered in leather chaps, leather boots, fingerless gloves, a tiny leather vest, etc.

 She sports low-riding skinny jeans and a low-cut tank top with a push-up underneath.
-This is both for general sexyness and to show off the swirling patterns covering half her body.
+This is both for general sexiness and to show off the swirling patterns covering half her body.

-Her skin is very pale.
+Her skin is particularly pale, and never tans.
 Her eyes are a sort of desaturated, light orange.